guprobr/WakkaQt/readme.md

 ![wakkalogo](https://github.com/user-attachments/assets/0dc389ce-0678-4eaf-a888-04ba306ff2b4)

 - This software is currently in **Alpha stage** for developers to test.
 It is working great in Ubuntu 24.10 and Windows but 24.04 has SEVERAL problems.
-I recommend switching to the latest version of your Linux distro.
+I recommend switching to the latest version of your Linux distro. *If you have video recording issues, try installing gstreamer1.0 "bad" plugins package.*

 - Help requested: for Windows and MacOS tests.